GetAmbassador/ambassa-orbs/deploy-dev-ambassador/README.md

 **4) checkout**

-This step will checkout the source code of the the source repo for the project where the orb's job is implemented.
+This step will checkout the source code of the source repo for the project where the orb's job is implemented.

 **5) Generate container tag**